Yingurt001/Tennis-Match-Outcome-Prediction-via-Ensemble-Learning/README.md

 ---

-## 🎓 Citation | 引用
+## 🎓 Citation

 If you use this work, please cite:
 > Zhang, Y., [CoAuthor1], [CoAuthor2]. *Tennis Match Outcome Prediction via Ensemble Learning*.
 2024.

 ---

 <div align="center">
-  <b>⭐ If you find this project useful, consider giving it a star to support our work!</b>
+  <b>⭐ If you find this project useful, please consider giving it a star!</b>
   <br>
-  <em>From data cleaning to match-winning predictions — tennis analytics made smarter.</em>
+  <em>From historical match data to accurate victory predictions — smarter tennis analytics for the modern game.</em>
 </div>